9 dead in crash involving U. of the Southwest golf teams

 “All of the players and their coaches from the participating schools met together early this morning,” Midland College athletic director Forrest Allen said in a statement Wednesday.
 “We were all shocked to learn of this tragedy, and our thoughts and prayers are with USW as they grieve this terrible loss.”

 Bleed reported from Little Rock, Arkansas, and Snow reported from Phoenix.
-Associated Press writers Jake Bleiberg and Jamie Stengle in Dallas, and Rob Gillies in Toronto contributed to this report.
+Associated Press writers Jake Bleiberg and Jamie Stengle in Dallas, Rob Gillies in Toronto and Barry Hatton in Lisbon contributed to this report.

 Attanasio is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.
 Follow Attanasio on Twitter.

-Note: This story has been updated to correct the last name of Henrich Siemens and to remove reference to him as the driver of the pickup truck, because authorities have not said who was driving.